U.S. expects Iran to reduce enriched uranium stocks by June 30

 The seven nations are seeking to negotiate a deal by a June 30 deadline under which Iran would curb its nuclear activities in exchange for relief from economic sanctions.

-The United States and some of its allies suspect Iran is using its nuclear energy program as a cover to develop an atomic weapons capability.
-Iran denies this, saying its program is for solely peaceful purposes such as producing medical isotopes.
+The United States and some of its allies suspect Iran is using its nuclear energy programme as a cover to develop an atomic weapons capability.
+Iran denies this, saying its programme is for solely peaceful purposes such as producing medical isotopes.

 (Reporting By Arshad Mohammed, Louis Charbonneau and Lesley Wroughton; Editing by Doina Chiacu and Christian Plumb)